smalldata/smalldata.github.io/content/articles/paw-patrol.md

 > _Each record represents a unique dog license that was active during the year, but not necessarily a unique record per dog, since a license that is renewed during the year results in a separate record of an active license period._

 This means that dog-names within a given year may actually be duplicate as well.
 If this was a real project, in order to fully trust my data, I would first count how many names are repeated.
-To do this, because there is no column `dog ID` which would unique idenitify a dog, I would have to create a surrogate key based on the columns such as `AnimalBirthMonth`, `AnimalGender` and `BreedName`, and perhaps also the geographical data `Borough` and `ZipCode`.
+To do this, because there is no column `dog ID` which would uniquely identify a dog, I would have to create a surrogate key based on the columns such as `AnimalBirthMonth`, `AnimalGender` and `BreedName`, and perhaps also the geographical data `Borough` and `ZipCode`.

 If I cared more about Paw Patrol pet-naming theory, I could build a unified dog-name data-model and combine datasets, and keep looking for new sources to add.
 But I don't care that much.
 On to the answer.
-Let's hope NYC is a trend-setter, when it comes to naming pets after kids' cartoon superheros.
+Let's hope NYC is a trend-setter -- when it comes to naming pets after kids' cartoon superheros.

 ## Step 3.
 Explore the data

 Lots of tools but because I _know_ that I won't productionalize this pipeline, I'm going to dump the data into the commercial BI tool Tableau Desktop.
 Licenses are expensive, and there are many solid open source tools that will do the job.
 But the software allows me to do fast visual anaylsis.
-If sign up for the [free audit of this Coursera](https://www.coursera.org/learn/analytics-tableau), you'll see that after clicking through until the 3rd week or so, you are given a 6-month software license.
-YMMV.
+If you sign up for the [free audit of this Coursera](https://www.coursera.org/learn/analytics-tableau), you'll see that after clicking through the 3rd week or so, you are provided a 6-month software license to complete the rest of the course. _YMMV._

 ### Visual Analysis